 |Text-iQ Powered Survey Flows||No||Yes|

 Editing Mode & Applying Changes

-Before you can start adding topics and widgets, you have to put Text iQ in Editing Mode.
-Editing Mode can be accessed by clicking the blue pencil icon in the upper-right.
+Before you can start adding topics and widgets, you have to put Text iQ in editing mode.
+Editing mode can be accessed by clicking Edit topics in the upper-right.

-Once you see a blue checkmark, you are ready to start editing!
+Once this button changes to “Return to summary,” you are ready to start editing!

 Saving Your Edits

-After you’re done editing, click on the blue checkmark button in the upper-right.
+After you’re done editing, click on the Review and publish button in the upper-right.